Barbil

 According to sources, 45% to 48% ST and SCs are living here.
 It is a fifth scheduled area under the constitution of India.

 Geography

 Barbil is located at 22.12°N 85.40°E. It has an average elevation of 477 m.
 Barbil is fully surrounded by hills.
+The Kiriburu range runs parallel to it.
+The surrounding hills are densely forested with predominantly Sal trees.
+The close proximity to forest has led to several incidents of wild elephants being spotted in the town.

 Climate

+Barbil has, like all of Odisha, a tropical savanna climate (Köppen Aw).
+It nonetheless has lower average temperatures than most of the state because of higher elevation.
+Summer afternoons remain sweltering, but winter mornings can be quite cool.

 Demographics

 According to the 2011 India census, Barbil had a population of 66,540.
 Males constitute 53% of the population and females 47%.
 Barbil has an average literacy rate of 72.18%.
 16% of the population is under 6 years of age.
 An additional 50,000 people come to Barbil for work.
 According to sources, 45% to 48% ST and SCs are living here.